The Better Education for Africa’s Rise project

 To address the identified issues, the BEAR project supports each beneficiary country in transforming their TVET systems in a perspective of sustainable development through specific sectoral interventions and capacity-building activities in areas such as the agro-processing sector; environmental sector; textiles industry; post-harvest management; agribusiness and creative industries.

-- For more informatino, download the brochure: Better Education for Africa’s Rise II: Promoting and transforming TVET in Eastern Africa, UNESCO, 2017
+- For more information, download the leaflet: Better Education for Africa’s Rise II: Promoting and transforming TVET in Eastern Africa, UNESCO, 2017

 UNESCO will set up management, monitoring and evaluation structures for the project, and the Republic of Korea will establish mechanisms to monitor and support the implementation.